 - Degenerative joint disease – mostly commonly known as arthritis, or wear and tear of the joint over time

-- Helps to release tension in the muscle surrounding the joint.
+- Soft tissue therapy - helps to release tension in the muscle surrounding the joint.
 We often access these muscles form the inside of a person’s cheek, and will sometimes use vibration therapy to aid in releasing the muscle tension

-- Helps to relieve inflammation, pain, and tension of the muscles
+- Acupuncture - helps to relieve inflammation, pain, and tension of the muscles

-- Helps to increase the healing process at a cellular level and can reduce inflammation surrounding the joint
+- Laser therapy - helps to increase the healing process at a cellular level and can reduce inflammation surrounding the joint

-- Helps to strengthen the muscles surrounding the joint and alleviate pain
+- Therapeutic exercises - helps to strengthen the muscles surrounding the joint and alleviate pain